hstreamdb/hstream/README.md

 1. Make sure you have Docker installed, and can run `docker` as a non-root user.
 2. You have `python3` installed.
-3. Your can clone Github repository by ssh key.
+3. You can clone the GitHub repository by ssh key.

 **Get the source code**